xxh/xxh/README.md

 ### Bring dotfiles to xxh session

-There is [xxh-plugin-prerun-dotfiles](https://github.com/xxh/xxh-plugin-prerun-dotfiles) which creates config files when you go to the host using xxh.
+There is the [xxh-plugin-prerun-dotfiles](https://github.com/xxh/xxh-plugin-prerun-dotfiles) plugin which creates config files when you go to the host using xxh.
 You can fork it and create your cozy settings once and forever.

 ### Seamless Oh My Zsh ([demo](https://asciinema.org/a/rCiT9hXQ5IdwqOwg6rifyFZzb))